lieblichaaron/advanced-gallery-exam/README.md

 - Be responsible for your code.
 You may consult with Google about the code you write but you will need to explain what you did.

 ## Good Luck!
+## Addition
+- Added input option for multiple tags to search.
+Tags are collected as an array and joined to the format that flickr's api accepts them in the query string.